haxo-games/Packme/README.md

 A simple command-line packer for Windows x86_64 executables.
 Like many of our public projects this was made because we needed it to better explain some of [our courses](https://haxo.games/courses).

+## How does it work?

+The Visual Studio project as of writing this consists of two solutions: "Packer" and "Stub".
+The project is configured to compile "Stub" first and then "Packer".
+The reason for that has to do with how the packer handles the stub.
+It is directly added to its resources which the packer will just read and add a section containing the compressed PE.
+It then locates a specific structures within the stub's `.data` section and sets its fields to specify where the packed section is, how big it is and how much space it requires once it is unpacked.

 ## Build

 All this requires is Visual Studio 2022 (minimum) and the "Desktop Development with C++" package installed.
 The reason this uses Visual Studio in the first place and not a